smythi93/pwfl/README.md

 ## Abstract

 When a program fails, statistical fault localization (SFL) provides important debugging hints by identifying the program locations whose execution most correlates with failures.
- However, such correlations can be significantly weakened if a test contains both passing and failing assertions, creating ambiguous and misleading associations.
+However, such correlations can be significantly weakened if a test contains passing and failing assertions, creating ambiguous and misleading associations.
 Likewise, if multiple lines correlate with failure with the same strength, SFL provides little orientation to disambiguate between these lines.

- This paper proposes a novel approach that assigns different \emph{weights} to code locations in the test subject:
+This paper proposes a novel approach that assigns different _weights_ to code locations in the test subject:
 The more recently a subject line is executed before the test fails, the higher its weight.
 This way, code executed last before a failing assertion gets a higher weight than earlier (passing) assertions or test setup code.
 Once computed, the weight of lines can be integrated into any SFL metric.

- In our evaluation of dependency-weighted fault localization on 310~real-world programs, we found that it vastly outperforms traditional fault localization techniques.
+Our evaluation of time-weighted fault localization on 310 real-world programs shows that it vastly outperforms traditional fault localization techniques.
- On average, per test subject, dependency-weighted fault localization ranks faulty lines higher by between 200\% and 300\% , \emph{reducing the effort to find faulty locations by a factor of three to four}.
+On average per test subject, time-weighted fault localization ranks faulty lines higher by between 200% and 300%, _reducing the effort to find faulty locations by a factor of three to four._
 Our approach can be easily integrated into existing fault localization techniques to improve performance, making it a valuable addition to automated debugging.

 ## Setup